Textualize/textual/docs/guide/CSS.md

 It is reasonable to ask why use CSS at all?
 Python is a powerful and expressive language.
 Wouldn't it be easier to do everything in your `.py` files?

-One advantage of CSS is that it separates how your app _looks_ from how it _works_.
-Setting styles in Python can generate a lot of code which can make it hard to see the more important logic in your application.
+A major advantage of CSS is that it separates how your app _looks_ from how it _works_.
+Setting styles in Python can generate a lot of spaghetti code which can make it hard to see the important logic in your application.

+A second advantage of CSS is that you can customize builtin and third-part widgets just as easily as you can your own app or widgets.

-Another advantage of CSS is that you can _live edit_ the styles.
-If you run your application with the following command, any changes you make to the CSS file will be instantly updated:
+Finally, Textual CSS allows you to _live edit_ the styles in your app.
+If you run your application with the following command, any changes you make to the CSS file will be instantly updated in the terminal:

 ```bash
 textual run my_app.py --dev